Clan Chisholm: Jacobite rising of 1715

 General Wade's report on the Highlands in 1724, estimated the clan strength at 150 men.

+Jacobite rising of 1745

 During the Jacobite rising of 1745, Roderick again supported the Jacobites.
 His youngest son, Roderick Og Chisholm led the clan at the Battle of Culloden, leading a very small regiment of about 80 clansmen, of which 30 were killed, including himself.
 One of the 14 Jacobite battle flags taken at Culloden, which were later burnt in Edinburgh, was a white linen banner of this regiment.

 Two of Roderick's other sons James and John were Captains in the British army under the Duke of Cumberland.

 Clan seat

 The seat of Clan Chisholm was originally at Comar Lodge and then at Erchless Castle, which was sold in 1937.

 Clan Chiefs

 The present chief is Andrew Francis Hamish Chisholm of that Ilk, thirty-third Chief of Clan Chisholm.

 The following is a list of some of the previous chiefs of Clan Chisholm.